surendra-dire/quote-app-2/README.md

 **Deploy in Porduction:**

 **Backend Deployment:**

-Create a shell script to initialize the backend user,password and url:
+A shell script (start.sh) is used to securely initialize backend configuration by fetching database credentials from AWS Secrets Manager.
+The script parses the secret JSON using jq, sets the required Spring Boot environment variables, and starts the application JAR.

+sudo apt install -y jq
+mvn clean install
-start.sh
+sudo vi start.sh

 <pre style="color: orange;">
 #!/bin/bash